thecsharper/aspire-temporal-three/README.md

 ```

 At this point running `dotnet run --project AppHost` launched Temporal and we could POST to `/start/{message}` to kick off a workflow.
 The worker used `Temporalio.Extensions.Hosting` to register the `SimpleWorkflow` and its activities.
+## Dependency Overview

+Several NuGet packages make this sample tick:

+- `InfinityFlow.Aspire.Temporal` spins up a Temporal dev server via Aspire so there is no separate install.
+- `Temporalio` and the `Temporalio.Extensions.*` packages provide the .NET SDK and OpenTelemetry wiring.
+- `Aspire.StackExchange.Redis` configures Redis and exposes a connection string for dependent projects.
+- `AzureKeyVaultEmulator.Client` plus `AzureKeyVaultEmulator.Aspire.Hosting` stand up a local Key Vault.

+These pieces let us run Temporal, Redis and the emulator entirely from the Aspire host, keeping setup simple.

 ---